trbarton/HyperionVisualizer/README.md

+# Soundreactive WLED via Android Audio Capture

+The project aim is to combine the fantastic work by scottlawsonbc on his audio-reactive-led-strip with the work or doktormerlin and his HyperionVisualizer

+You should be able to play any audio on the android device and a visualisation is created and sent via UDP over the network to WLED.
+The packet structure is the WARLS format set out in the WLED wiki where Byte 0 is the protocol used (WARLS), Byte 2 is the max time for WLED to wait for the next packet and the subsequent bytes are for LED addresses and colour values

+Currently the Rainbow Mood and Rainbow Swirl visualisations work with WLED.
+Moving forwards I hope to port the logic for scottlawsonbc's visualisations over to Java.
+The graphs shown in scottlawsonbc's application would also be a nice touch to implement in the android app.
+___

 # HyperionVisualizer for Android
 HyperionVisualizer for Android is a simple Android app that uses the music played on your mobile phone and visualizes it on your Hyperion using the UDP Listener
 ![Visualizer](https://i.imgur.com/Ay4C3q4.png)